-Whilst these metrics are continuously monitored by SAP’s own cloud operations team, your tenant’s Administrator does also have Monitoring capabilities to help assess system utilization and resource availability on the tenant.
+While these metrics are continuously monitored by SAP’s own cloud operations team, your tenant’s administrator also has monitoring capabilities to help assess system utilization and resource availability on the tenant.
 From this console you can ascertain: user types, storage space, transaction throughput etc.

-There are several User options for BusinessObjects Cloud, and these can be licensed individually to help answer your use-cases.
+There are several user options for SAP Analytics Cloud, and these can be licensed individually to help answer your use-cases.
 These different ‘user-types’ refer to the modular ‘building blocks’ of the application, and are required to unlock the desired functionality.
 The image below showing these functional demarcations (approximately):

-Probably the most subtle differentiation here is the planning Professional vs. planning Standard user.
-The important distinction here is that the planning professional is setting-up & configuring the plans, whilst the standard user is only executing those planning tasks.
+Probably the most subtle differentiation here is the planning professional versus the planning standard user.
+The important distinction here is that the planning professional is setting-up and configuring the plans, while the standard user is only executing those planning tasks.

-Another consideration here is the “connection strategy” being used to access your data sources: Because “Live connections” are not ‘acquired’ into BOCloud (i.e. data is not replicated), these online sources do not have the option to be re-modeled locally as “Planning-enabled models”.
+Another consideration here is the “connection strategy” being used to access your data sources: Because “Live connections” are not ‘acquired’ into SAP Analytics Cloud (i.e. data is not replicated), these online sources do not have the option to be re-modeled locally as “Planning-enabled models”.
 However, on the flip side, with Live Data connections there is no storage consumption in SAC since the data is never stored there.